in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

 ```

-#### Example 3 : Some times multiple classes are mapped to a single table and vice-versa
+#### Example 3: Sometimes multiple classes are mapped to a single table and vice-versa.

 Objects